iotaledger/integration-services/api/USAGE.md

 Removes a user from the system.
 A user can only delete itself and is not able to delete other users.
 Administrators are able to remove other users.

-## Example: Create and verify an identity of a device
+## HowTo: Create and verify an identity of a device

+In the following we focus on the secure goods distribution scenario.
 In order to interact with other users in a trusted way there are three major calls to be done which are described in the section 1, 2 & 3.

 ### 1. Create an identity